dmbarbour/glas/docs/GlasNamespaces.md

 ### Linear Files

 Reading a file more than once is not an error at the namespace layer in context of lazy loading and distinct compilation environments.
 Even cyclic file dependencies are possible.
 However, it's *probably* an error at other layers, suggesting use of a shared library, namespace macro, or copy for independent editing in a notebook application.
 I propose that, by default, a runtime reports a warning if a file is read more than once for any reason.
 The runtime can also support annotations or configuration options to suppress this warning for specific files, folders, or DVCS repos.

+## Embedded Data

+The 'd:Data' node within an AST allows for embedding data without further processing at the namespace layer.
+However, it is not recommended to use 'd:Data' directly as a parameter within most operations.
+Instead, a thin data wrapper such as `(%i d:42)` for integers should apply in most cases.
+This provides a convenient opportunity for the program to integrate type safety analysis, accelerated representations, and similar features.

 ## Design Patterns